Alexander Stewart, Earl of Buchan: Mairead inghean Eachann

-According to historian Angus Mackay, Alexander Stewart the Wolf of Badenoch's mistress, Mairead inghean Eachainn, was, in fact, Mariota Mackay, daughter of Iye Mackay, 4th of Strathnaver.
-There is however no evidence for this assertion.
+Historian Angus Mackay claims that Stewart's mistress, Mairead inghean Eachainn, was, in fact, Mariota Mackay, daughter of Iye Mackay, 4th of Strathnaver.
+There is, however, no evidence for this assertion.
 Stewart and Mairead had several illegitimate children, including Alexander Stewart, Earl of Mar.

-The Mackay historian explains that Mariota Mackay who is described in Latin as "Mariota filia Athyn", being the "handfasted" wife of Alexander Stewart the Wolf of Badenoch, would explain Stewart's friendship with Farquhar Mackay who was Mariota Mackay's brother and physician to Robert II of Scotland.
-It would also explain why a party of Mackay's supported Stewart the Wolf of Badenoch in a raid into the Braes of Angus in 1391.
-It may well also have served as a motive for Angus Du Mackay, 7th of Strathnaver having supported Alexander Stewart the Earl of Mar, son of the Wolf, at the Battle of Dingwall in 1411 against Donald of Islay, Lord of the Isles, as Mackay and Stewart the Earl of Mar would have been cousins.
+Mackay says that Mariota Mackay, who is described in Latin as "Mariota filia Athyn", being the "handfasted" wife of Alexander Stewart, would explain Stewart's friendship with Farquhar Mackay, who was Mariota Mackay's brother and physician to Robert II of Scotland.
+It would also explain why a party of Mackay's supported Stewart in a raid into the Braes of Angus in 1391.
+It may well also have served as a motive for Angus Du Mackay, 7th of Strathnaver having supported Alexander Stewart, the Earl of Mar, son of the Wolf, at the Battle of Dingwall in 1411 against Donald of Islay, Lord of the Isles, as Mackay and Stewart the Earl of Mar would have been cousins.